Master of Science in Physics

 Level One (Prior to Admission)

 Satisfied by obtaining a score of 4.5 or above in the analytical writing portion of the GRE.
-Applicants who do not receive a minimum score of 4.5 on the GRE may be admitted conditionally and must complete SCI 614, SCI 560GW, or PHYS 340GW with a grade of B or better during the first year.
+Applicants who do not receive a minimum score of 4.5 on the GRE may be admitted conditionally and must complete SCI 614, SCI 560GW, or ASTR 340GW with a grade of B or better during the first year.

 Satisfied by submitting a thesis which your thesis committee agrees meets the level two standard, or by submitting a paper of at least ten pages which the graduate coordinator agrees meets the level two standard.